 Decisions

-Applicants will be notified as funding decisions are reached, usually within three months from the posted intake closure date; however, timing may vary.
+The lead applicant will be notified as funding decisions are reached, usually within 3 months from the posted intake closure date, however, timing may vary.